 ISV helps educators keep pace with today’s ever-evolving learning environment.
 We support them as they explore, plan and implement the innovations which will lead to the best outcomes for students.
 Our world-class programs facilitate transformative learning around leadership through partnerships with global universities and experts.

-Building on ISV’s New Principals’ Program, Principals Connect is for principals in their third to fifth year.
-It offers a unique opportunity to learn from scholars, researchers and practitioners from ISV, Project Zero (PZ) and The Principals’ Center (TPC) at the Harvard Graduate School of Education.
+Building on the Principal Executive Network for new principals, Principals Connect offers a unique opportunity to learn from scholars, researchers and practitioners from ISV, Project Zero (PZ) and The Principals’ Center (TPC) at the Harvard Graduate School of Education.

-Co-designed by ISV and PZ, Principals Connect provokes leaders to examine current leadership practices to gain insights and skills that can enhance and transform school performance.
+Co-designed with PZ, Principals Connect provokes leaders to examine current leadership practices to gain insights and skills that can enhance and transform school performance.
 It also facilitates connection building with peers for ongoing networking and support.

-Integral to the program, principals attend Leadership: An Evolving Vision at Harvard University, along with exclusive tailored sessions with PZ and Professor David Perkins.
+Integral to the program, principals attend Harvard University, along with exclusive tailored sessions with PZ’s Professor David Perkins and Marga Biller.

 Leading Learning That Matters